-Bath has some wonderful history!
+Bath has a wonderful history!
 Europeans first arrived in 1605 when the English navigator, George Weymouth, found his way across the ocean to the Kennebec River.
 In those days, the Kennebec Indians called the river the Sagadahock.
-The French explorer, Samuel de Champlain, also found the “Quinibeguy” (Kennebec) that year, coming overland shortly after Weymouth had taken his leave.
+The French explorer, Samuel de Champlain, also found the “Quinibeguy” (Kennebec) that year, coming over land shortly after Weymouth’s departure.
 Unknowingly, both men set the stage for the painful Indian wars which kept Maine a very dangerous and sparsely settled frontier for the next 150 years.

 The Popham Colony, while established just a few months after the Jamestown settlement in Virginia and some 13 years before the Pilgrims stepped onto Plymouth Rock, was not permanent.
 Because of hunger, a fire, an unusually severe winter, sickness and the death of many, including Captain Popham, the colony returned to England the following year aboard the Virginia, a 30-ton Pinnance which was built at Popham – the first boat built by Europeans in the New World!

 Recently, Maine’s First Ship was organized to research, build, and operate a reconstruction of the Popham Colony’s pinnace Virginia.
 The new Virginia symbolizes the birth of Maine’s ship-building tradition and will help celebrate the 400th anniversary of English settlement in the New World.
 She will be used to increase the public’s awareness and understanding of Maine’s place in early European exploration and involve them with programs devoted to that purpose.